 Asylees are different from refugees in that refugees receive refugee status and may travel to the U.S. while abroad, whereas asylees apply for asylum at the border or after they have already entered the United States.

-If you receive asylum after facing persecution in your home country, you can remain in the United States legally.
+If you receive asylum status after facing persecution in your home country, you can remain in the United States legally.
 After one year, you will be eligible to apply for an asylum green card.

 What Is an Asylum Green Card?